-The RV toilet in your Airstream is a design that has been used for many years.
-There is either one or two pedals depending on your model.
-On two pedal models the large pedal opens and closes the slide mechanism, while the smaller pedal opens and closes a water valve.
-On single pedal models the pedal opens the slide mechanism and flushes water at the same time.
+The RV toilet in your trailer is a design that has been used for many years.
+There is only one pedal.
+This pedal opens and closes the slide mechanism, and opens the water valve.

-In normal use, when you are hooked up to city water, both pedals are depressed together.
-This dumps the sewage and flushes fresh water down the side of the bowl.
-Water will continue to run into the bowl for a short time after the pedals are released.
+In normal use, depressing the pedal dumps the sewage and flushes water down the side of the bowl.
+Water will continue to run into the bowl for a short time after the pedal is released.

-When you wish to conserve water, hold the hand-spray head over the bowl and hold down the thumb-operated lever.
+When you wish to conserve water, hold the hand-spray head (if equipped) over the bowl and hold down the thumb-operated lever.
 When depressing the pedal, all the water is routed through the hand-spray.

 When you dump the bowl of the toilet, make sure all paper and solids have cleared the slide mechanism before you allow it to close.
 Failure to do so can cause the groove for the slide to become jammed and the slide will no longer close completely.

 Please see the toilet owner's/user manual for warranty and user tips, and maintenance information.